Stuffed Butternut Squash (Quinoa, Kale & Bacon)

 - Scallions (Green Onions): For a fresh garnish!

-First of all, the squash has to be prepped.
+Prep the squash.
 Wash it thoroughly and use a heavy sharp knife to cut it in half vertically, from stem to blossom end.
 Scrape out the seeds and pulp.
 There’s no need to peel the squash for this recipe.
 Yaaay!

 Shred the cheese if it isn’t shredded already.

-Is your squash tender yet?
-Remove it from the oven and carefully flip the halves over.
+Prep the baked squash.
+When your squash is tender, remove it from the oven and carefully flip the halves over.
 If it’s just too hot for you to handle, go ahead and let it cool a few minutes.

 Gently scrape the cooked squash out, leaving about a half inch stuck to the shell.